 How much can I consolidate with a private consolidation student loan?

 Subject to credit approval, you can consolidate up to the aggregate amount of your education loan debt.
 Maximum limits may apply.
 The minimum consolidation loan amount is $5,000.

 If I consolidate my debt, can you pay my creditors directly?

-In most cases, yes.
-With a debt consolidation loan, we can send funds directly to your creditors or you can receive a check in the mail to pay them off yourself.
+Yes, in most cases with With a debt consolidation loan, we can send funds directly to your creditors or you can receive a check in the mail to pay them off yourself.
+With a student consolidation loan, we will send funds directly to your current lenders.
 A balance transfer can also send funds to most credit card or loan companies.